mih/Psignifit-3.x/doc-src/INSTALL_LINUX.rst

 where ``$HOME`` should be replace by the name of your own home-directory.
 This command will install psignifit into ``$HOME/lib/python/psignifit``.
 To use psignifit from this path, you will also have to set the ``$PYTHONPATH`` variable.
-Either you invoke the python interpreter from the commandline by calling::
+Either you invoke the Python interpreter from the commandline by calling::

     PYTHONPATH=$HOME/lib/python python